awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIItemCRUD.md

 1. Call the `getItem` method of the `Table` instance\.
 You must specify the primary key of the item that you want to retrieve\.

-The following Java code snippet demonstrates the preceding steps\.
-The code snippet gets the item that has the specified partition key\.
+The following Java code example demonstrates the preceding steps\.
+The code gets the item that has the specified partition key\.

 ```
 AmazonDynamoDB client = AmazonDynamoDBClientBuilder.standard().build();